-The fund balance shows significant declines in FY23.
+The fund balance shows budgeted declines beginning in FY24.
 The declines continue but are projected to shrink the farther we get from the pandemic.
 If these projected declines are realized, tuition for the school aged childcare program will need to increase in FY26 to mitigate the increasing expenditures to avoid a future deficit balance.